-- 1 Click , then select System Options > License Administration tab. - 2 Under Licenses for Controllers, select the area or equipment on the tree for which to verify points, and click Generate Requirements. - 3 Open the downloaded .requirements file to verify the total number of licensed points needed for a given protocol for each controller. - 4 Click Choose File and browse to the license file(s), then click Upload. - 5 Select the equipment on the tree to apply the license to and click Apply.
+- 1 Click , then select System Options > Controller Licensing. - 2 Select the area or equipment on the tree for which to verify points, and click Generate Requirements. - 3 Open the downloaded .requirements file to verify the total number of licensed points needed for a given protocol for each controller. - 4 Click Choose File and browse to the license file(s), then click Upload. - 5 Select the equipment on the tree to apply the license to and click Apply.